Staten Island Chamber of Commerce

 This guide includes instructions on how to develop a hurricane disaster plan and secure your home before a storm, and a map of New York City hurricane evacuation zones.
 Hurricanes and New York City Guide from Ready New York. |

-NYC.gov Job Listings Public service careers with NYC.
+Public service careers with NYC.
 NY State Department of Labor Job openings in New York state.
 ZipRecruiter Search for jobs in New York Salary calculator Search for comparable salaries in your field through ZipRecruiter.
 NYPD Listing Become a School Crossing Guard.
 SILIVE Job Listings Local Staten Island careers.
-Women in the Energy Industry Women make up only 22% of the workforce in the energy sector and 32% in the renewable energy sector.
-Despite the gender gap, women have historically contributed to advancing technology in the energy field. |
+Staten Island Chamber of Commerce Job Board |

 NYC.gov